tarsil/saffier/docs/registry.md

 ## Schemas

-This is another great supported feature from Edgy.
+This is another great supported feature from Saffier.
 This allows you to manipulate database schema operations like [creating schemas](#create-schema) or [dropping schemas](#drop-schema).

 This can be particulary useful if you want to create a [multi-tenancy](./tenancy/saffier.md) application